 According to PetMD.com, the average life expectancy following surgical intervention and aggressive chemotherapy is 2–3 months; however, many dogs enter into a state of shock and may not be good candidates for surgery.
 Early detection and surgery alone lead to an extended life expectancy of 4–6 months.
 Research is underway at several veterinary medical facilities to find a means of early diagnosis and treatment for this fatal cancer.

-While researchers at the University of Minnesota have developed a promising line of research involving stem cells; the researchers at University of Pennsylvania have investigated a mushroom compound that can significantly extend the lives of dogs suffering from hemangiosarcoma.
-Is it possible that they have discovered a treatment that is relatively inexpensive, with no side effects and does not require a prescription?
+While researchers at the University of Minnesota have developed a promising line of research involving stem cells, researchers at the University of Pennsylvania School of Veterinary Medicine have investigated a mushroom compound that can significantly extend the lives of dogs suffering from HSA.
+The positive results of this study suggest a treatment that is relatively inexpensive, produces no side effects and does not require a prescription.

-Hemangiosarcoma is termed an indolent cancer.
-In the initial stages the cancer develops very slowly, asymptomatically and painlessly.
+Hemangiosarcoma is an indolent cancer.
+In the initial stages, the cancer develops very slowly, asymptomatically, and painlessly.
 The most common primary sites of the tumors are the spleen, the right atrium of the heart and the tissue beneath the skin.
 The tumors themselves are vascular in nature.
-As they grow, they attempt to develop their own blood vessels.
-However the blood vessels are of inferior quality and malformed.
-Over time they begin to leak and clot, causing blood loss into the abdominal cavity, heart sac and subcutaneously.
+As they grow, they attempt to develop their own blood supply.
+However, the blood vessels are of inferior quality and malformed.
+Over time, they begin to leak and clot, causing blood loss into the abdominal cavity, heart sac, and subcutaneous tissues.

-Dogs with hemangiosarcoma may occasionally appear lethargic or apathetic, but as the body quickly reabsorbs the lost blood, they bounce back again.
-As the tumors grow, they shed cells into the blood stream; eventually the tumors themselves rupture.
-Typically, by the time of diagnosis, the cancer has already aggressively metastasized to the lungs, liver and intestines.
+Dogs with HSA may occasionally appear lethargic, but as the body quickly reabsorbs the lost blood, they may bounce back again.
+As the tumors grow, they shed cells into the bloodstream; eventually, the tumors themselves rupture.
+Frequently, by the time of diagnosis, the cancer has already aggressively metastasized to the lungs, liver, and intestines.

 Primary Tumor Sites